boxdice/graphql-demo/README.md

 No libraries, no ORMs, no extras - just a barebones example focused on syncing.
 It does not handle errors, include tests, or do rate limiting.

+You should ronsider using SDL (Schema Definition Language) and a code-first or schema-first approach, depending on your preference.

 Once the syncing is complete, you can open the `data.db` file in your
 favorite SQLite browser/editor to explore the downloaded data.